 Here are some of the most frequently asked questions about my cats.
 This list will be continuously updated.
 If you don't find the answer to your question here, please don't hesitate to contact me!

 Q: Do all ragdoll cats flop and go limp when handled?

 A: Ragdoll cats are generally very relaxed and happy for the attention, and a lot of them go completely limp when being handled.
 However, this is not true for all ragdolls.
 Even though they belong to the same breed, two individual ragdolls can be completely different from each other!

-Q: Is the ragdoll allergy friendly?
+Q: Is the ragdoll hypoallergenic?

 A: NO, ABSOLUTELY NOT!
 This is a _very_ dangerous myth running around on the internet, and it is one hundred percent not true.